Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 **Visuals:**
 > {
-> **Storyboard Prompt:** "A single, ultra-detailed, photorealistic cinematic still photo in a 16:9 aspect ratio.
-The image captures a wide, cinematic panorama of a futuristic ranch at dawn.
-In the foreground, a cowboy figure (Technickel) leans against a fence made of glowing light beams.
-He's dressed in classic western attire, but his face is a black mask with a simple, friendly emoji LED smile ('^_^').
-The mood is peaceful, optimistic, and high-tech.",
+> **Storyboard Prompt:** "A photorealistic, cinematic still photo in a 16:9 aspect ratio.
+The image captures a futuristic ranch at sunset.
+In the foreground, a cowboy figure (Technickel) with a sunglasses emoji for a face stands confidently with hands on hips.
+He is in front of a glowing, high-tech fence.
+Behind the fence, a herd of holographic, wireframe cattle graze in a field.
+The mood is a cool, confident blend of classic western and high-tech.",
-> **Scene Description:** "A highly detailed, photorealistic, 16:9 aspect ratio sweeping shot across a sprawling ranch at dawn.
+> **Scene Description:** "A highly detailed, photorealistic, 16:9 aspect ratio shot of a futuristic ranch at sunset.
 The lighting is cinematic and warm.
-In the foreground, TECHNICKEL, an AI Wrangler, leans against a light-fence post.
-He's dressed in classic cowboy attire (duster coat, boots, cowboy hat).
-His face is completely obscured by a black mask with a vibrant, friendly emoji LED smile ('^_^').",
+In the foreground, TECHNICKEL, an AI Wrangler, stands with hands on hips, exuding confidence.
+He's dressed in classic cowboy attire (hat, vest, red bandana), but his face is a sunglasses emoji.
+He is in front of a fence made of glowing light beams.
+In the background, a herd of holographic, wireframe cattle graze peacefully.",
-> **Action:** "Technickel pushes off the post, walks towards the camera with a confident stride.
-His LED mask gives a subtle, friendly blink.
-He tips his hat.",
+> **Action:** "Technickel gives a wave.
+The holographic cattle in the background flicker slightly.",
 > **Audio - Music:** "A cinematic western guitar melody fused with a subtle, pulsing electronic beat, with an optimistic, morning feel.",
 > **Audio - Soundscape:** "The gentle sounds of a ranch waking up (distant robotic cattle lowing) mixed with a soft electronic hum."
 > }